ryan-lgtm/reauth-stamp/README.md

 *   [Deployment](#deployment)
 *   [Postman Collection](#postman-collection)

-MFA API Service
+Reauth-Stamp
 ===============

-A RESTful API service for managing Multi-Factor Authentication (MFA) codes, similar to 1Password.
+A RESTful API service for managing Multi-Factor Authentication (MFA) codes, similar to popular commercial tools like 1Password or Okta.
 This service allows you to securely store and retrieve TOTP tokens for various services via API calls.

 Features
 --------